-The following is a basic guideline for installing the system into a rack with the rack mounting hardware provided.
-You should also refer to the installation instructions that came with the specific rack you are using.
+This section provides information on installing the SC946 chassis into a rack unit with the quick-release rails provided.
+There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
+You should also refer to the installation instructions that came with the rack unit you are using.